leanderseige/rapidohmmeter/README.md

 # Rapid Ohmmeter

-Measuring a single resistor with a digital multimeter or one of these (super useful) modern multifunction testers felt way too slow and cumbersome to me.
+Measuring a single resistor with a digital multimeter or one of these (super useful) modern multifunction testers is way too slow and cumbersome for me.
 So I thought about how to build a really fast tool to measure resistors flying around on my workbench.
 Here is what I came up with.

 <img src="media/photo1.jpg" width="600" />